influxdata/docs-v2/content/influxdb/cloud/monitor-alert/templates/infrastructure/raspberry-pi.md

 1. In the InfluxDB user interface (UI), select **Boards** (**Dashboards**).

     {{< nav-icon "dashboards" >}}
-2. Open your dashboards, and then set the `v.bucket` variable to specify the bucket to query data from `rasp-pi`.
+2. Click the Raspberry Pi System link to open your dashboard, then select `rasp-pi` as your bucket and select your linux_host.